muhammad1234-max/OOP-SEMPROJECT-24/README.md

 Ibrahim Johar [23K-0074]
 - Created the PowerBlast & Bullet classes.
-- Maniuplated bullet vectors to handle collision and ensured deletion of bullets once they are out of window bounds to ensure proper cleanup.
+- Manipulated bullet vectors to handle collision and ensured deletion of bullets once they are out of window bounds to ensure proper cleanup.
 - Implemented Shoot timers to avoid spraying bullets & created the "canBlast" logic for the power blast.
 - Designed the cover art for the game